zaenury/zoobc-explorer-docs/docs/technical-description.md

 title: Technical Description
 ---

-<p align="justify">In this section we will explain what ZooBC Explorer is, what it consists of, what its fundamental idea ia and how it is designed.</p>
+<p align="justify">In this section we will explain what ZooBC Explorer is, what it consists of, what its fundamental idea and how it is designed.</p>

 ## ZooBC Explorer Fundamentals